 Social-service groups that serve poor populations or that directly receive federal grants face austerity if Trump realizes his promise to reduce domestic spending.

 The Chronicle said that on the campaign trail, he pushed a “penny plan” to reduce nondefense domestic spending by 1% each year for 10 years, with entitlements, such as Medicaid, Medicare and Social Security, exempted.
+Trump also proposed ending budget detente, whereby caps on federal spending were apportioned equally between defense and nondefense programs.
+He said he would lift the caps on military spending.

 As a result, The Chronicle said, food stamps, housing aid and federal support for education, among other programs, faced potentially deep cuts.